kevinzakka/clip_playground/README.md

 ### 2021-07-27

 * Allow multiple captions in detection query, colon separated.
+* Allow the user to resize an image during selective search.
 * Tuned the rejection parameters of selective search.
 * Minor bugfix in naive patch detector.